Mikma03/Databases/02_MongoDB/README.md

 **Collection** - an organized store of documents in MongoDB, usually with common fields between documents.
 There can be many collections per database and many documents per collection.

+**Instance** - a single machine locally or in the cloud, running a certain software, in our case it is the MongoDB database.

+**Cluster** - group of servers that store your data.

 <p>&nbsp;</p>